 - Spray deodorant.
 This doesn’t have to be anything special.
 What you like to smell is the most important factor.
-Be careful about what surfaces you spray the deodorant as it may cause discoloration.
+Be careful about what surfaces you spray the deodorant on as it may cause discoloration.

 - Epoleon Corporation makes a number of deodorizing products that have a following in the Wildlife Control Community, with good reports.